 “Leadership is not about titles, positions, or flowcharts.
 It is about one life influencing another.”

-John Maxwell is one of the most influential business owners and leadership experts of all time.
+John Maxwell is one of today’s most influential business owners and leadership experts.
 He is a crucial person to study for those exploring what leadership means.
 Over the course of his career, Maxwell has written numerous best-sellers, including; The 21 Irrefutable Laws of Leadership, 15 Invaluable Laws of Growth, and Developing the Leader Within You.
 Maxwell spends his time fulfilling his mission of multiplying leaders through positive influence.
 Through his books, podcast, and leadership development programs, he’s taught millions of people the art of practicing servant leadership.
-As a business owner and educator, he’s taught people that being a leader is learning how to serve others.
+As a business owner and educator, he’s taught people that being an effective leader is learning how to serve others.
 He encourages others to lead with a purpose-driven mission that makes the world a better place.

 Brené Brown, Research Professor